Frank Burrill: Priest

 Burrill was ordained deacon in 1932 and a priest a year later in 1933.
 His first post was as priest-in-charge of All Saints Church in Mariners Harbor, Staten Island.
 In 1935 he became rector of St Paul's Church in Morrisania, Bronx.
 He also served as a member of the board of religion education in New York in 1939 and later served as its president from 1941 till 1944.
 He was also president of the New York Churchman's Clericus in 1943 and served as chairman of the commission on church education of the second province in 1944.
 He served as rector of Christ Church in Williamsport, Pennsylvania from 1946 till 1950.

 Bishop

 Burrill was elected Suffragan Bishop of Dallas on May 30, 1950.
-He was consecrated on September 29, 1950, by former Presiding Bishop Henry St. George Tucker in St Matthew's Cathedral in Dallas, Texas.
+He was consecrated on September 29, 1950, by former Presiding Bishop Henry St. George Tucker as chief consecrator in St Matthew's Cathedral in Dallas, Texas.
 In 1954, he was elected Bishop of Chicago.
 While in Chicago he established the Church of St James as the permanent cathedral of Chicago after the original Cathedral of St Peter and St Paul was destroyed.
 He was also instrumental in promoting integration in the 'white' parishes of Chicago and promoting the elections of black clergy as rectors and vicars.
 Burrill retired on October 1, 1971.
 After retirement he moved to Sarasota, Florida and assisted the Bishop of Southwest Florida.
 He died on July 17, 2001.